Human-Oriented-ATP/lean-tactics/README.md

 ## Lean 3 Setup
 1. Download [Lean][1].
-2. Download VSCode and it’s Lean3 extension.
+2. Download VSCode and its Lean3 extension.
 3. Download [mathlib-tools][2] in order to have access to the `leanproject` command.
 4. `git clone` this repository.
 5. Open the `lean3` folder